NCPP/ocgis/doc/operations.rst

 geom_uid
 ~~~~~~~~

 All subset geometries must have a unique identifier.
 The unique identifier allows subsetted data to be linked to the selection geometry.
-Passing a string value to ``geom_uid`` will overload the default unique identifier :attr:`~env.DEFAULT_GEOM_UID`.
-If no unique identifier is available, a one-based unique identifier will be generated having a name with value :attr:`~env.DEFAULT_GEOM_UID`.
+Passing a string value to ``geom_uid`` will overload the default unique identifier :attr:`ocgis.env.DEFAULT_GEOM_UID`.
+If no unique identifier is available, a one-based unique identifier will be generated having a name with value :attr:`ocgis.env.DEFAULT_GEOM_UID`.

 interpolate_spatial_bounds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~